cwx-worst-one/EAT/README.md

 - AS-2M Pre-trained+[Fine-tuned](https://drive.google.com/file/d/1FNZ4LotG-VLRwrQJacsQyKQZnEah4i4w/view?usp=sharing) (AS-2M)
 - AS-2M Pre-trained+[Fine-tuned](https://drive.google.com/file/d/1TyRG2xczQ6rvnkvEn0p2A-KbgSPKxcEI/view?usp=drive_link) (AS-20K)

-Due to the limited amount of AudioSet data we possess compared to other models, we highly **recommend** [pre-training](#pre-training) the EAT model with your own data, which would probably perform better than the given one.
+:warning: Due to the limited amount of AudioSet data we possess compared to other models, we highly **recommend** [pre-training](#pre-training) the EAT model with your own data, which would probably perform better than the given one.

 ## Feature Extraction
 We provide the script for extracting audio features from the last layer of EAT encoder.
 The features are stored in `.npy` format and the sample rate of the extracted features is ~50Hz.
 EAT could provide frame-level features and utterance-level features (denoted by the CLS token).